 The irony is that men have even more to gain than women by taking steps to prevent future health problems.
 The average life expectancy for U.S. males is five years shorter than for females.
-Not all of that difference is due to biology.
-There are things men can do to protect their health.
+Though some of that disparity is attributed to biology, there are many things men can do that can protect their health.

 Screenings Men Need

 - Blood pressure test – All men, at least every 2 years